Ways of Giving

 Matching Gifts - How Your Employer Can Support Your Giving

 Many donors to educational institutions are able to double or even triple their gift by seeking matching gifts from their employers or from companies where they hold board positions.
 We are most grateful to those donors who took the extra time to contact their personnel office to see if such matching gifts are possible.
 If you are making the gift online, please send in your matching gift form separately.
+To find out if your company has a matching gift policy, please visit our matching gift page.

 A Gift of Appreciated Securities